RyNo-Design/zmk-config-MicroGaming/zephyr/doc/project/project_roles.rst

 * Responsibility to ensure all contributions of the project have been reviewed within reasonable time.
 * Responsibility to enforce the code of conduct.
-* Responsibility to triage static analysis issues in their code area.
-  See :ref:`static_analysis`.

 Contributors or Collaborators are promoted to the Maintainer role by adding the GitHub user name to one or more ``maintainers`` sections of the :ref:`maintainers_file` in the Zephyr repository.
-Candidates who are neither Contributors nor Collaborators must be approved by the TSC before they can assume the role of Maintainer.

-Maintainer approval of pull requests are counted toward the minimum required approvals needed to merge a PR.
-Other criteria for merging may apply.
+Maintainer votes on pull requests can block or approve the pull request.

 Role Retirement
 ###############